statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 Since Lukas has created the Singularity container, I will create some basic nextflow pipelines to learn how to handle it.

 I will also work on the main github repo, instead of the fork.

+### 11:50
+I'm now testing the singularity container with only running quandenser.
+There is a problem with the working directory, but I'll find a way to fix it (probably something with my config)